sprintly/traceview-chef/README.md

 --------

 * Debian, Ubuntu
+* CentOS 6

 Tested on Ubuntu 10.04.3 LTS (Lucid).
-RHEL, CentOS, and Fedora are not currently supported, but could be with little effort.
+RHEL and Fedora are not currently tested but should work with the same components as CentOS.

 Cookbooks
 ---------